BetonQuest/BetonQuest/docs/Documentation/Migration.md

 ### 2.0.0-DEV-485 - Experience changes

+Due to a misuse, all code regarding player experience (`experience` event, condition and objective) has been changed.
+It is not possible to obtain the amount of experience points a player has, only their level can be obtained.
+If you used these you might have to adjust the configured values because the behaviour changed as follows:

-- The `experience` event objective and condition has been changed regarding levels.
+- The `experience` objective and condition do not allow raw experience anymore.
+Only levels are supported from now on.
-  The condition and the objective do not now allow raw experience anymore, only levels.
+- The `experience` objective, condition and event now supports decimal numbers.
-  But for now on they will support decimal numbers, so you can use `experience 1.5` to check for half a level.
+  For example, you can use `experience 1.5` to check for one and a half level.
-  With that you can convert raw experience to levels.
+  You can convert raw experience points to levels, using such decimal numbers.